 The Bozeman Fire Department strives to ensure that its members are trained to meet or exceed consensus national standards and best practices.
-In 2020 the department logged 11,676 hours of training total, or 278 hours per member.
-The 11,676 hours exceed the required minimums set by the Insurance Service Office and the National Fire Protection Association by nearly 1,600 hours.
-The department has several training goals for 2021 and we will continue to pursue national certifications for all of our members via the Montana Fire Service Training School.
-The department continues to pursue professional certifications and professional credentials and currently has 13 members who hold professional designations via the Center for Public Safety Excellence.
+In 2022, the department logged 12,012 hours of training total, or 286 hours per member.
+The 12,012 hours exceed the required minimums set by the Insurance Service Office and the National Fire Protection Association by nearly 1,932 hours.

+The department continues to pursue professional certifications and professional credentials for our members and currently has 11 members who hold professional designations via the Center for Public Safety Excellence.
 The department's goal is to ensure that each member receives 240 hours of training per calendar year to meet the requirements of the Insurance Service Office (ISO) and the National Fire Protection Association (NFPA).